 Fire, Security & Life Safety Systems

 A fire damper is a type of passive fire protection device that is used to prevent the spread of fire and smoke.
-They act as a blocking system, and usually sit within the ducts of commercial premises, which could otherwise let fire spread quickly and easily.
+They act as a blocking system for fires and smoke and usually sit within the ducts of commercial premises.

 Fire dampers are usually spring-loaded and will close automatically when a fire is detected.
 This happens when the fire sensor, which is usually located on the side of the fire damper, triggers an electrical signal that closes the fire damper blades.

-The fire damper may also be manually operated by a switch or handle, and in rare cases, they may need to be closed manually in the event of a fire, though most modern systems have moved away from this.
+The fire damper may also be manually operated by a switch or handle.
+In rare cases, they may need to be closed manually in the event of a fire, though most modern systems have moved away from this.

 Fire Damper Installation

 Fire dampers are installed wherever ductwork penetrates fire-rated walls and barriers.
 This helps to section off parts of the building and prevent an easy route for a fire to spread, similar to how a fire door or shutter works.

 Our fire safety services ensure your building’s fire dampers are properly installed and maintained.
 We conduct fire risk assessments to determine ideal damper placement and other needed protections.